Kasey Kahne: Gillette Evernham Motorsports and Richard Petty Motorsports (2008–2010)

-Kahne had a good run at Atlanta a few weeks later where he led the most laps in the race, and finished inside the Top 5.
+Kahne had a good run at Atlanta a few weeks later where he led the most laps in the race, and finished inside the top-five.
 During the following couple of months, Kahne would be unable to compete for race wins as mistakes and wrecks put a dent into the team's Chase hopes.

 During the Gillette Fusion ProGlide 500 at Pocono Raceway he had a top-five car all race long, but due to a late race caution, some teams stayed out on track instead of joining the leaders on pit-road.
-This put Kahne in the back end of the Top 20, and during the green-white-checkered finish Kahne tried to make it three-wide while battling for tenth place.
+This put Kahne in the back end of the Top 20, and during the green-white-checkered finish, Kahne tried to make it three-wide while battling for tenth place.
 However, he was blocked and ran down into the wet grass by his teammate A. J. Allmendinger.
 Kahne spun back into the racing surface and was hit by Greg Biffle and Mark Martin.
-The No. 9 car took off and landed on top of the outside wall, hit a tree behind the wall and span back onto the track on all four wheels.
+The No. 9 car took off and landed on top of the outside wall, hit a tree behind the wall, and spun back onto the track on all four wheels.
 Kahne and Biffle both put the blame on Allmendinger for causing the huge crash.

 Kahne rebounded from the disappointment at Pocono by leading laps in the following race at Michigan and finishing second, behind the dominant Denny Hamlin.
-He also qualified on pole for the Toyota/Save Mart 350 at Infineon Raceway the following week; and converted the pole position into a solid fourth-place finish; after bouncing back from a poor first stint, to post back-to-back Top 5 finishes.
+He also qualified on pole for the Toyota/Save Mart 350 at Infineon Raceway the following week; and converted the pole position into a solid fourth-place finish, after bouncing back from a poor first stint, to post back-to-back top-five finishes.

 In qualifying for the 2010 Carfax 400 at Michigan International Speedway, Kahne earned his second pole position of the season.
 On October 3, 2010, Kahne started the Price Chopper 400 at Kansas Speedway from the pole position.

 On October 20, 2010, Kahne was released from the remainder of his contract with Richard Petty Motorsports.
 The next day, it was announced that Kahne would drive for Team Red Bull for the remainder of the season as well as the full 2011 season starting with the TUMS Bring It On 500 at Martinsville Speedway.

 After the 2010 season finale in Homestead, Kahne went in for knee surgery due to discomfort and pain caused by plica syndrome.